Readers Question: To what extent do the official UK figures for unemployment accurately reflect economic reality?

 The labour force is a better guide to unemployment because the claimant count only includes those eligible for benefits.

-Claimant count and Labour Force survey measure of unemployment in UK
+Claimant count and Labour Force Survey measure of unemployment in the UK

 - In Dec 2015, according to Claimant count, there were 760,000 unemployed 2.2%

 The claimant count suggests we are close to full employment.
 However, despite these figures, there are many reasons to suggest that this is an underestimate of unemployment

 The JSA excludes many groups of people from claiming unemployment benefit, even though they are actively seeking work.
 Examples include:

 - A husband or wife whose partner is working and earning above a certain amount. i.e. JSA is means tested depending on a partner’s income.
 After 6 months it is also means tested depending on savings

 - People under 18 are not eligible – in theory, they should be on training schemes